Monthly Report

 #8: ChloaGarden / Cloudz

-Green hair with blunt bangs and orange eyes — described in the creator's text as "the original character of a human girl who came to ride a ghost train," a fantasy × mysterious avatar. ¥4,500.
+Green hair with blunt bangs and orange eyes — described in the creator's text as "the original character of a human girl who came to ride a ghost train," a fantasy × mysterious avatar.
+2,750 likes at ¥4,500.
 The defining mechanics are crystal-and-rose particle effects + a wheelchair movement gimmick — the creator's worldbuilding shows up in the avatar's actual movement system.

 The default outfit layers a green sailor-collar long one-piece + a white off-shoulder mantle + a large red ribbon waist sash with a dangling red cord + a black headband + a red rose corsage + brown leather shoes + white ankle socks — sitting at the Taisho-retro × Japanese-fantasy intersection.
 Worldbuilding hooks like blue crystals materializing around the ankles and a long rectangular black hair ornament inserted at the crown are wired directly into the outfit itself, which is the design core that lets this avatar's worldbuilding land.